nixbytes/Go_bday_paradox/README.md

 # Birthday Paradox

-This small project from the book ["The big Book of Small Python Projects"](https://inventwithpython.com/bigbookpython/), which I add my implementation of the project.
+This small project from the book ["The big Book of Small Python Projects"](https://inventwithpython.com/bigbookpython/), which I add my implementation of the project in Golang

 ### Example output